albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 Default delegates
 -----------------

-Except null and userdata every squirrel object has a default delegate containing a set of functions to manipulate and retrieve information from the object itself.
+Except null and userdata every quirrel object has a default delegate containing a set of functions to manipulate and retrieve information from the object itself.

 ^^^^^^^^
 Integer
 ^^^^^^^^

-.. js:function:: integer.tofloat()
+.. sq:function:: integer.tofloat()

 convert the number to float and returns it

-.. js:function:: integer.tostring()
+.. sq:function:: integer.tostring()

 converts the number to string and returns it

-.. js:function:: integer.tointeger()
+.. sq:function:: integer.tointeger()

 dummy function; returns the value of the integer.

-.. js:function:: integer.tochar()
+.. sq:function:: integer.tochar()

 returns a string containing a single character represented by the integer.

-.. js:function:: integer.weakref()
+.. sq:function:: integer.weakref()

 dummy function; returns the integer itself.